UniversalDependencies/docs/_en/feat/Number.md

 In English, `Number` is a feature of [nouns](en-pos/NOUN) and other parts of speech that mark agreement with nouns, i.e. personal [pronouns](en-pos/PRON), [verbs](en-pos/VERB) including verbal [auxiliaries](en-pos/AUX), and some [determiners](en-pos/DET).

 For nouns, number is determined primarily by agreement (not necessarily form), per Penn Treebank tag guidelines.
-The values are described below: essentially, `Sing` for nouns that take singular agreement, `Plur` for most nouns that take plural agreement, and `Ptan` for pluralia tantum (nouns exhibiting grammatically plural morphology and agreement that cannot be made singular).
+The values are described below: essentially, `Sing` for nouns that take singular agreement, `Plur` for most nouns that take plural agreement, and `Ptan` for pluralia tantum nouns (nouns exhibiting grammatically plural morphology and agreement that cannot be made singular).
 (There is no separate value for collective/mass nouns.)

 For many word types, the `Number` feature is variable—that is, it depends on context and not just form.